65 Movie and TV Filming Locations You Can Actually Visit

 Lost in Translation was shot in two of Tokyo’s most vibrant districts, Shinjuku and Shibuya.
 Young newlywed Charlotte (Scarlett Johansson) forms an unlikely friendship with aging actor Bob (Bill Murray) at the Park Hyatt Hotel in the large business and entertainment district of Shinjuku.
 The pair meets for the first time at New York Bar on the top floor of the 52-story Shinjuku Park Tower.
 If you fancy singing, head to Karaoke Kan (30-1 Udagawacho, Shibuya-ku) where they spent an evening crooning tunes like “More Than This” with friends.
 These are some more weird things you’ll only find in Japan.

 Meghan Markle, now the Duchess of Sussex, was the star of her first televised wedding in 2018.
 Weeks earlier, after seven seasons of court battles and courtship, her Suits character Rachel Zane said “I do” to her on-screen beau Mike Ross (Patrick J. Adams) in the Crystal Ballroom at the Omni King Edward Hotel in Toronto (which plays New York in the show).
 The elegant event space, renovated in 2017, was further spruced up by set designers who added fairy lights, cherry trees, and lots of tulle and roses last November for the scene.
 Markle sported a very different look—hair down, no veil, no tiara, and a backless and sleeveless dress—for her fictional union.
 Couples can book the room for their own nuptials or guests can take the historic hotel’s free tour to walk in the princess’ footsteps.
 Keep the British vibe going at the Omni’s afternoon tea.
 Fun fact: Both affairs felt full circle as the hotel was visited by Harry’s ancestor King Edward VIII in 1927 and Markle’s fake husband and their wedding party were in attendance on her actual big day.
-Find out all the fun details about the royal wedding you may have missed.

 To Catch a Thief